Rustic and Weathered DIY Project Ideas

 Mini Barn Quilt Signs

 These small black and white barn quilt signs were fun to make one afternoon using a scrap of wood I found in our garage!
 I distressed them heavily with my palm sander to make them look older.
-If you want to see a larger version, I made a huge barn quilt in red and white to hang on my in-laws garage peak!
+If you want to see a larger version, I made a huge barn quilt in red and white to hang on my in-laws garage front!

 Weathered Wood Pedestal/Cake Stand